USS YMS-241

 November 7th, 1943 - Sailed from Suva to Tongatabu, having completed necessary repairs.

-As you can see from the list above, YMS-241 had arrived in the area less than 3 months prior to the sinking.
+As you can see from the list above, YMS-241 had arrived in the area less than 3 months prior to the Cape San Juan's sinking.
 On the morning of November 11th (12th according to Suva’s war diary), YMS-241 and SC-654 were directed to depart their base in Tonga and proceed to the vicinity of 22° – 11’ South 178° – 03’ West, a little over 200 miles away, and render assistance to the Cape San Juan.
-It appears that the two small vessels did not arrive until early the next morning.
+It appears that the two small vessels did not arrive until early the next morning, and likely had to sail through a tropical depression on their way.

 According to the War Diary of the USS McCalla (DD-488), YMS-241 was first spotted at 0413, bearing 206° True, at a distance of about 4 miles (hinting at the poor visibility).
 At 0447 when McCalla spotted the flare from the survivors, McCalla, YMS-241 and SC-654 converged on the vicinity the flare and at 0503 first spotted the rafts.
 About 1004 all the survivors appear to have been picked up.

-It is unclear the exact number of survivors Burgess' YMS-241 picked up, but like SC-654, it is believed to be a substantial number, many times her normal complement.
+It is unclear the exact number of survivors Burgess' YMS-241 picked up, but like SC-654, it is believed to be a substantial number, many times her normal complement of 32 or so.
 Subtracting out the number of men McCalla and Dempsey had on-board from the total number delivered ta Suva would mean YMS-241 remarkably had nearly 200 survivors on board.
 Arguably the most notable of the men they picked up was the 1st Fighter Control Squadron's Chester Driest.

 At 1532 an attempt was made to transfer survivors from YMS-241 to Dempsey, but had to be called off due to weather after "only" 40 men had been transferred.
-YMS-241 continued to act as anti-submarine screen for the acoustically blind USS McCalla until they had safely arrived in port in Suva.
+YMS-241 continued to act as anti-submarine screen for the acoustically blind USS McCalla (sonar had been destroyed in her previous collision) until they had safely arrived in port in Suva, Fiji.

 YMS-241 shortly after her commissioning in February, 1943.
 Photo courtesy of the Tacoma Public Library.